-- After completing a minimum of 30 semester hours of requirements for the M.M.C.M. or M.D.C.M. degree, and being approved for candidacy, the candidate will take the Comprehensive Examination. - All M.M.C.M. and M.D.C.M. students must take the written Comprehensive Examination.
+- All MMCM and MDCM students must take the written Comprehensive Examination.
 The Examination focuses on the 4 primary categories of Church Music study at NOBTS (Theology/Philosophy of Worship, Church Music History and Congregational Song, Philosophy and Practice of Church Music Education, and Music Theory.
 Students who pursue a Concentration will complete one additional question for the concentration area.
-Questions on the Examination deal with current issues affecting ministry and/or knowledge of philosophical/foundational concepts of music in the church. - All deficiencies and proficiencies must be completed before students take the Comprehensive Examination, some of which may be obtained through transcript review for students holding a bachelor of music degree from a NASM accredited school. - Students must register for MUSS6001-Comprehensive Examination at the beginning of the semester in which they will take the Examination. - All MMCM and MDCM students must take the written Comprehensive Examination during their last semester of study.
-The Examination focuses on the MMCM/MDCM Program Outcomes. - In addition to the Comprehensive Examination, the student must address a program outcome with a portfolio performance project.
-This project requires the student to demonstrate competence by video in two or three of the following areas: voice, piano, and/or conducting.
-This portfolio performance project fulfills the NASM requirement for a summative project. - At least two music faculty members will evaluate each question.
+Questions on the Examination deal with current issues affecting ministry and/or knowledge of philosophical/historical/foundational concepts of music in the church. - All deficiencies and proficiencies must be completed before students take the Comprehensive Examination, some of which may be obtained through transcript review for students holding a bachelor of music degree from a NASM accredited school. - Students must register for MUSS6001-Comprehensive Examination at the beginning of the semester in which they will take the Examination. - All MMCM and MDCM students must take the written Comprehensive Examination during their last semester of study.
+The Examination focuses on the MMCM/MDCM Program Outcomes.

+- At least two music faculty members will evaluate each question.
 For the Music Theory and Church Music History and Congregational Song sections, multiple choice questions will be evaluated in conjunction with essay questions to determine if the student passed these sections.
 The student will receive a grade of pass or fail for each question.
 The student may fail one section of the test and still pass the exam. - If a student fails the Examination, their committee will meet to discuss the nature of the failure and to recommend one of three courses of action: - a.
-An oral examination to be taken within two weeks of notification of failure: - b.
+An oral examination to be taken within two weeks of notification of failure; - b.
 A written examination in a later semester; or - c.
 Additional coursework and a written examination in a later semester.
-The Comprehensive Examination may be retaken only one time.
+The Comprehensive Examination may be retaken only one time. - In addition to the Comprehensive Examination, the student must address a program outcome with a portfolio performance project.
+This project requires the student to demonstrate competence by video in three two or fourthree of the following areas: voice, piano, guitar, and/or conducting.
+This portfolio performance project fulfills the NASM requirement for a summative project.